cybprojects65/MovingStoryBuilder/README.md

 git clone https://github.com/cybprojects65/MovingStoryBuilder.git
 ```

-Install Java 1.8
+Install Java 1.8.

-Import the project into Eclipse ("import project from folder or archive")
+Import the project into Eclipse ("import project from folder or archive").

+Create the "annotationcache" local folder in the project folder.

 Check that the input dataset is in the root folder of the project.